How Mobile Driver’s Licenses (mDLs) Enhance Identity Verification

 3. Selective Data Disclosure

-4. Seamless Integration and Accessbility
+4. Seamless Integration and Accessibility

 The Rise of Mobile Driver’s Licences (mDLs)

-- Early U.S. Adoption: States like Colorado and Louisiana were among the first to introduce mDL programs in 2019.
-Colorado’s “myColorado” app and Louisiana’s “LA Wallet” offered secure, digital versions of driver’s licenses.
-Louisiana’s wallet has expanded to include credentials like fishing and hunting permits.
+• Early U.S. Adoption: States like Colorado and Louisiana were among the first to introduce mDL programs in 2019.
+Colorado’s myColorado app and Louisiana’s LA Wallet provided residents with secure, digital versions of their driver’s licenses.
+Louisiana has since expanded its digital wallet to include additional credentials, such as hunting and fishing permits.

 Current Applications of Mobile Driver Licenses (mDLs)